pingcap/tidb-dev-guide/src/get-started/debug-and-profile.md

 # Debug and profile

 In this section, you will learn the following things:

-- How to debug TiDB
+* How to debug TiDB
-- How to pause the execution at any line of code to inspect values and stacks
+* How to pause the execution at any line of code to inspect values and stacks
-- how to profile TiDB to catch a performance bottleneck
+* How to profile TiDB to catch a performance bottleneck

 ## Use delve for debugging